 At this point, anyone who really cares about getting speedy Android updates knows to avoid using Verizon if possible, with a few exceptions for flagship devices.
 Those exceptions don't extend to tablets, even high-end ones.
-Case in point: the Verizon Sony Xperia Tablet Z2 is now getting its Android 5.1.1 update... a year after the software was released, and more than four months after the release of the latest version, Android 6.0.
+Case in point: the Verizon Sony Xperia Tablet Z2 is now getting its Android 5.1.1 update...
 Read More

 Earlier today, Google released updated factory images for all of its supported Nexus devices to patch up some reasonably serious vulnerabilities in a core Android library called Stagefright.
 While we await the stream of OTAs that are sure to follow, there's a fresh code drop to the Android Open Source Project containing security-related patches.
 Don't expect to see any new features or user-facing changes, this one is all about closing loopholes.
 Nevertheless, there are some interesting things to peek at.